billra/billra.com/docs/colorcube/readme.md

 When the control slider is set to maximum intensity (100%), the interface displays these three outer faces.
-In this state, every individual color point on the screen has at least one color channel (Red, Green, or Blue) at its maximum possible value.
-The shared central vertex where all three faces meet represents white, which then blends outward toward the primary and secondary colors located at the far edges.
+In this state, every individual color point on the screen has at least one color channel (Red, Green, or Blue) at its maximum value.
+The central vertex where all three faces meet represents white, which then blends outward toward the primary and secondary colors located at the far edges.